Here are my recommendations for the best rechargeable AA batteries:

 The Best Battery Chargers

 How about some good battery chargers to go with these batteries?
 The chargers featured below are some of the smartest out there — they have built-in protection to prevent overcharging or undercharging.
 They can also handle most battery sizes.

 PowerEx MH-C9000 WizardOne Charger-Analyzer

-The PowerEx MH-C9000 is one of the more sophisticated NiMH AA battery analyzer/chargers available.
-It has excellent ratings on Amazon — an average of 4.6 out of 5 starts from about 300 reviewers.
+The PowerEx MH-C9000 is one of the more sophisticated NiMH AA battery analyzers/chargers available.
+It has excellent ratings on Amazon — an average of 4.6 out of 5 stars from about 300 reviewers.

-The drawback is that the single-status LCD panel a long programming sequence makes it a bit difficult to use for multiple cells.
+The drawback is that the single-status LCD panel has a long programming sequence, making it difficult to use for multiple cells.
 If this is an issue for you, consider the Maha charger listed below.